1alexvash/AlexCodeBlog/content/posts/2023-01-20-how-to-deal-with-a-micromanager.md

 Just imagine.
 If Lily gets asked by her boss, about some important feature we promised to deliver weeks ago, what she is going to do?

 What if she gets asked multiply times a day?
-Probably even outside the work time as the client might be threatening to cut the pay or some other bad stuff, you don't to deal with.
+Probably even outside the work time as the client might be threatening to cut the pay or some other bad stuff, you don't want to deal with as a developer.

 Well, then her reaction is obvious.

 ![](/post-images/harassment-chain.jpg)

-I call it harassment chain
+I call it **harassment chain.**

 The good part you can totally reverse it, so let's dive into the solution.

 ### Solution

-Overreporting.
+<u>Overreporting.</u>

 It's totally out of the blue, out of the script, as it is traditionally her job to get to you and collect the important information, and that's why it is effective.